-By successfully getting audited in this comprehensive audit program, you, as a medical device organization, not only target multiple new markets but also minimize business disruptions that can happen with different regulatory audits.
+The MDSAP is a way for medical device manufacturers to target multiple new markets and minimize business disruptions that can happen with several different regulatory audits.

 - MDSAP Audit Cycle

-With MDSAP, you only have to face a single audit for compliance with the regulatory requirements of 5 medical device markets, namely, Australia, Brazil, Canada, Japan, and the United States.
+With MDSAP, medical device companies undergo a single audit for compliance with the regulatory requirements of five medical device markets: Australia, Brazil, Canada, Japan, and the United States.

 Benefits for medical device manufacturers: